AdobeDocs/experience-platform.en/help/xdm/ui/fields/enum.md

 ![](../../images/ui/fields/special/enum-add-row.png)

 Continue to add the desired constraints and optional labels to the enum.
-When finished, select **[!UICONTROL Apply]** to apply the change to the schema.
+When finished, select **[!UICONTROL Apply]** to apply the changes to the schema.

 ![](../../images/ui/fields/special/enum-configured.png)